COGSLLC/civicjournal-time/ROLLUP.md

 * **Active Pages:** An in‐memory map `active_pages: HashMap<level_u8, Page>` that holds exactly one open (unfinalized) page per level (if it exists).

 * **Trigger Timestamp:** The `JournalLeaf.timestamp` of the current leaf that caused a child page to finalize and roll up.
 At Level 0 it’s the new leaf’s timestamp; at higher levels it’s the same triggering timestamp passed from the child.

 ---

+### 2.1.
+Special Event-Triggered Rollups

+In addition to the standard size-based and age-based triggers defined in the configuration, rollups can also be initiated by special events signaled from an external system, such as a database or an application event bus.

+*   **Mechanism**: The `civicjournal-time` software can be designed to listen for these external event notifications (e.g., via a dedicated API endpoint, a message queue subscription, or other inter-process communication).
+*   **Triggering Logic**: Upon receiving such an event, the system can programmatically trigger a rollup for the relevant time page(s) associated with the event's context (e.g., a specific `container_id` or a time range).
+*   **Behavior**: This rollup would proceed even if the page(s) haven't met their standard `max_items_per_page` or `max_page_age_seconds` thresholds.
+The standard finalization logic (calculating Merkle root, persisting the page, and propagating to parent) would apply.
+*   **Use Cases**: This allows for more dynamic and context-aware finalization.
+For example:
+    *   Finalizing a page immediately after a critical transaction is logged.
+    *   Rolling up data related to a specific business process milestone.
+    *   Ensuring specific data is anchored and provable more rapidly than standard time/size triggers would allow.
+*   **Configuration**: The specifics of which events trigger rollups and how they are communicated to `civicjournal-time` would typically be part of the application-level integration and potentially involve additional configuration beyond the core `rollup` settings.

+---